Chronology of a Federal Court Case

 - Jury deliberation and delivery of the verdict

-At Mandour & Associates, APC, we fully understand the federal civil justice process so we can best represent our clients in federal court.
+At Mandour & Associates, our intellectual property attorneys have extensive experience representing clients in federal court.
+We understand the federal case process and ensure we are familiar with all the necessary requirements to best represent our clients’ interests.
 Our legal team is comprised of highly skilled litigators who guide clients through every step of the process—up to and including trial.
-Please feel free to contact us via our contact form if you have any questions.
+Please feel free to contact us via our Contact Form if you have any questions.